MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 - CommitTimeout
 - AdminTimeOut

-Capacity admins can enable or disable the ability for workspace admins to modify these workspace settings by using XMLA script in SQL Server Management Studio.
-By default, this setting is enabled, meaning workspace admins can modify the settings.
+Capacity admins can enable or disable the ability for workspace admins to modify these workspace property settings by using XMLA script in SQL Server Management Studio.
+By default, this setting is enabled, meaning workspace admins can modify the property settings.
 Capacity admins can disable this setting in the Admin portal, in **Capacity settings** > **Workloads** > **DATASETS** > **Observe XMLA-based settings**.

 :::image type="content" source="media/pbi-workspace-enable-xmla.png" alt-text="Image of Power BI Workload Datasets settings. ":::

-## Configure properties by using SQL Server Management Studio
+## Configure by using SQL Server Management Studio

 1. In [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], connect to an SSAS, Azure AS, or Power BI instance.